dotnet/docs-maui/docs/migration/native-essentials.md

 }
 ```

-The `Platform.Init` method requires an <xref:Android.App.Application> argument, or a <xref:Android.App.Activity> argument and a <Android.OS.Bundle> argument.
+The `Platform.Init` method requires an <xref:Android.App.Application> argument, or a <xref:Android.App.Activity> argument and a <xref:Android.OS.Bundle> argument.

 <!-- markdownlint-disable MD025 -->
 # [iOS](#tab/ios)